Pierre de Coubertin: Personal life

+After his death, and according to his wish, his heart was taken to Olympia to rest in the memorial stele erected in his honor by the Greek government in 1937.

+The stele is located in the Coubertin Grove of the International Olympic Academy.
+When the Olympic flame is lit in Olympia, the first torchbearer brings it to light the marble altar in the Coubertin Grove.
+The flame then goes onto Athens, and subsequently the host city.

 Later life

-Pierre was the last person to possess his family name.
+Pierre de Coubertin was the last person to possess his family name.
 In the words of his biographer John MacAloon, "The last of his lineage, Pierre de Coubertin was the only member of it whose fame would outlive him."